Being autistic and random stuff

 I've been thinking about starting this for a while, not as a vanity thread, but because there isn't one at Lit.
 So this is a first for Lit AFAIK.

 Being autistic doesn't mean we like sex more or less than anyone else, but we probably think about it more, because we think about everything more.
-I've only said that because there are plenty of autistic forums online at reddit etc, but auties can be a bit prime and proper and seldom mention 'a slow tendril hung from the heat of her sex, thick with lust and hungry for his hard flesh to consume her' without a librarian Mod jumping in to censor you... true story btw.
+There are plenty of autistic forums - there are dozens on Reddit alone, but because auties have had to learn to behave and be prime and proper, they seldom get a chance to say 'a slow tendril hung from the heat of her sex, thick with lust and hungry for his hard flesh to consume her' without a Mod jumping in to censor you... autie chat rooms are uncomfortable with sex.

 I keep finding out new things about being autistic, usually through someone else's experience or remarks.
 Here's a couple of facts I discovered recently -